Bayesian Variable Selection with the Quasi-Posterior: Introduction

 \section{Introduction}

-The Bayesian paradigm traditionally combines prior distributions for model parameters with the likelihood of data to produce posterior inferences.
-This framework is particularly desirable when the inference of interest is to identify the subset of possible predictors $x\in \mathcal{X}\subseteq \mathbb{R}^{p}$ that are relevant for predicting a response $y\in \mathcal{Y}\subseteq \mathbb{R}$.
-Such an inference task is generally referred to as variable selection, a specific type of model selection.
+Consider wanting to identify the subset of possible predictors $x\in \mathcal{X}\subseteq \mathbb{R}^{p}$ that are relevant for predicting a response $y\in \mathcal{Y}\subseteq \mathbb{R}$.
+Such a task is generally referred to as variable selection, a specific type of model selection.
+The Bayesian paradigm provides desirable tools for variable selection.
 The prior encodes beliefs about the number of active predictors and the posterior quantifies the confidence that any given predictor is truly active.
 As a result, Bayesian variable selection naturally penalizes overly complex models, favoring simpler models that are well supported by the data.
 This enables consistent identification of the true model among a set of nested candidates \citep[e.g.][]{dawid2011posterior}, and has been shown to yield strong finite-sample performance in a variety of settings \citep[e.g.][]{rossell2018tractable}.

 This article considers the class of generalised linear models (GLMs) \citep{mccullagh1989generalized} that use a linear predictor to define

 where $\beta\in\mathbb{R}^p$ are model parameters capturing the extent to which each predictor affects the response $y$ and $\mu^{-1}(\cdot):\mathbb{R}\mapsto \mathcal{Y}$ is known as the GLM link function.
 In order to conduct variable selection, we introduce $\gamma = (\gamma_1, \ldots, \gamma_p)\in \{0, 1\}^p$ with $\gamma_j = \mathbb{I}(\beta_j \neq 0)$.
 Here, $\gamma_j = 0$ means that variable $x_j$ is not related to response $y$, i.e. is inactive.
 We refer to each unique configuration of predictors $\gamma$, as a model.